Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 Shorts and Pants

 Board shorts or casual chino-style shorts for daytime.
 For evenings, linen pants or chino-weight shorts with a decent aloha shirt covers every restaurant on Maui, Oahu, Kauai, or the Big Island.
 Jeans work but are rarely comfortable, especially on the humid windward sides.
-Leave your one pair packed until the air-conditioned day trips make them feel reasonable.

 Footwear

-Family and Matching Outfits
+Matching Family Hawaiian Outfits

 Coordinating Hawaiian prints for family photos has become genuinely popular, and for good reason — the islands make a beautiful backdrop, and a family in the same print across different garments photographs dramatically better than everyone in their own separate thing.

-Family beach photos in Hawaii, especially at golden hour, are worth planning around.
 If matching outfits are part of your trip, shop before you leave — the specific print and size combinations you need aren’t always available on the island in your timeframe.

 Island-by-Island: What Changes Where